haiku/website/content/guides/virtualizing/parallels-desktop.md

 tags = []
 +++

+For Google Code In 2017, Villyam created a [video on how to install Haiku in Parallels Desktop](http://haiku-files.org/files/media/GCI-2017_Parallels-Desktop_Villyam.mkv) [10 MiB].

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
 Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.

 This guide will describe the process of running Haiku on a virtual machine (VM) using Parallels Desktop 13.
 Parallels Desktop is not fully working with Haiku and needs a workaround.
 Be sure to follow all the steps to run Haiku.